The data breach that cost Marriott £18.4 million – what went wrong?

 Marriott says they remain committed to the privacy and security of their guests and is continuing to make significant investments in security measures for its systems.
 Marriott has not admitted liability for the breach, but has indicated it won’t appeal.

+Need extra support and advice?
 We can support with your data incident planning and procedures.
-Get in touch if you’d like to arrange an informal chat with Julia, Simon or me.
-We can also provide rapid support should you suffer a data incident which requires effective and quick investigation.
+Get in touch – we can also provide rapid support should you suffer a data incident which requires effective and quick investigation.